ConceptaNjolima/MyTNTResources/Week 2/[ENG2.4]Intro To Redux.md

 ### Three principles of Redux

 * Single source of truth - the global state of the application is saved in a single store.
-* State is read-only - the only way to change the state is to emit an action.
+* Store is read-only - the only way to change the store is to emit an action.
 * Changes are made through pure functions - these functions are called reducers.
 They take the state and an action as parameter and return a new state.

 ### Architectural overiew of Redux